FairShare · Web & iOS

 Handles the edge cases

-Fixed shares, residuary heirs, blocking (Hajb), Awl, Radd, and well-known special cases like Umariatan, Musharakah, and Grandfather-with-siblings.
+Fixed shares, residuary heirs, blocking (Hajb), Awl, Radd, and the well-known special cases like Umariatan, Musharakah, and Grandfather-with-siblings.

 Bilingual English & Arabic